ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

     ```
     {: codeblock}

 5. Retrieve the TLS certificate of your CA to be used by the Fabric CA client.
-If you are using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console, open the CA and click **Settings**, and look for the certificate in base64 format in the **TLS Certificate** field.
+If you are using the Fabric Operations Console, open the CA and click **Settings**, and look for the certificate in base64 format in the **TLS Certificate** field.
 If your are using the APIs, you can call [`GET /ak/api/v2/components`](/apidocs/blockchain#get-all-components) and find the CA TLS certificate in the `"PEM"` field.
 If you created the CA by using the `Create a Fabric CA` API, you can also find the TLS certificate in the response body.

     You need to convert the certificate from base64 into PEM format to use it to communicate with your CA. Insert the base64 encoded string of the TLS certificate into command below.
 Ensure that you are in your `$HOME/fabric-ca-client` directory.